We, members of the worldwide movement for the promotion of Esperanto,

 All ethnic languages are bound to certain cultures and nations.
 For example, the child who learns English learns about the culture, geography and political systems of the English-speaking world, primarily the United States and the United Kingdom.
 The child who learns Esperanto learns about a world without borders, where every country is home.

-We maintain that education in any language is tied to a certain view of the world.
+We maintain that education in only one language is tied to that language’s view of the world.

 We are a movement for global education.